About MOMAT

-The National Museum of Modern Art, Tokyo is located in the center of Tokyo and in the vicinity of the Imperial Palace, Kitanomaru Park, and Chidorigafuchi, areas rich in natural beauty and Japanese culture.
-The museum is Japan’s first national art museum.
+Located in central Tokyo near the Imperial Palace and Kitanomaru Park, the National Museum of Modern Art, Tokyo is surrounded by natural beauty and Japanese culture.
+The Museum is Japan’s first national art museum, established in 1952.
 As such, it collects and preserves artworks and materials with a focus on Japanese modern and contemporary art dating from the end of the 19th century to the present day.
-The museum aims to share the value of art with people around the world through exhibitions, publications, and learning programs based on its own research.
+The Museum aims to share the value of art with people around the world through exhibitions, publications, and learning programs based on its own research.

 1. Collection

-The museum combines social contexts and global perspectives when adding to a collection that is focused on Japanese modern and contemporary art dating from the end of the 19th century to the present day.
-The museum also lends works in its collection to exhibitions at other art museums in Japan and overseas.
+The Museum combines social contexts and global perspectives when adding to the collection that is focused on Japanese modern and contemporary art dating from the end of the 19th century to the present day.
+The Museum also lends works to exhibitions at other art museums in Japan and overseas.

 Kishida Ryusei, Road Cut through a Hill, 1915, National Important Cultural Property

-As a library specialized in materials on modern and contemporary art, the Art Library collects art-related publications and magazines, exhibition catalogs, art books, and photography books from Japan and overseas.
-The Art Library is open to the general public.
-The library also shares the outcomes of museum research online through the repository of The National Museum of Modern Art, Tokyo.
+As a library specializing in materials on modern and contemporary art, the Art Library collects art-related publications and magazines, exhibition catalogs, art books, and photography books from Japan and overseas.
+The Art Library is open to the general public free of charge.
+The library also shares the outcomes of museum research online through the repository of MOMAT.

 3. Research

-Aiming to promote and enhance the practice of fine arts, researchers affiliated with the museum engage in research, occasionally in collaboration with other institutions.
-The outcomes are communicated through exhibitions, exhibition catalogs, lectures, the MOMAT newsletter Gendai no Me, research bulletins, catalogs of holdings, research reports, or through publications and lectures organized by external organizations.
+Aiming to promote and enhance the practice of fine arts, researchers affiliated with the Museum engage in research, occasionally in collaboration with other institutions.
+The outcomes are communicated through exhibitions, exhibition catalogs, lectures, the newsletter Gendai no Me, research bulletins, catalogs of holdings, research reports, and through publications and lectures organized by external organizations.

 4. Exhibitions